microbus-io/fabric/docs/milestones.md

 * Code generation of OpenAPI endpoints for microservices at `openapi.json`
 * OpenAPI portal system microservice to aggregate and display links to all microservices with an OpenAPI
+* Subscriptions to specific HTTP methods
+* Subscriptions to any port using an `:*` in the path